Résumé of John Stracke

 for the enterprise space, a hosted service for the consumer space.

-allowed us to exceed the performance budget of
+which allowed us to meet and exceed our performance

 keep ahead of the competition.